-Venous insufficiency leads to blood pooling in your legs, causing achy or painful legs and eventually leading to complications such as nonhealing ulcers.
-Vascular Health Institute in Dallas, TX specializes in peripheral vascular interventions to treat the underlying cause of venous insufficiency, which is critical to prevent potentially debilitating complications.
+Venous insufficiency leads to blood pooling in your legs, causing achy or painful legs and eventually leading to complications such as non-healing ulcers.
+Vascular Health Institute specializes in peripheral vascular interventions to treat the underlying cause of venous insufficiency, which is critical to prevent potentially debilitating complications.
 To schedule a comprehensive examination, please call our office or use the convenient online scheduling tool.

 Veins usually carry blood from your feet, up the leg, and back to your heart.
 Venous insufficiency occurs when blood in one or more leg veins doesn’t flow in the proper direction, and begins to flow back down the vein, and collects in “pools”.
 This pooling can cause pain or a “heaviness” in the legs and can lead to enlarged, bulging, twisted, veins that are often visible through the skin, called varicose veins.

 What causes chronic venous insufficiency?